Here’s how you create a setting:

 At last her eyes went to the strange-looking key that he wore around his neck.
-She’d been avoiding it, but now that her eyes were upon it, she couldn’t look away.
-The key was very beautiful, entirely real, modern and yet somehow science-fictional, not at all as she’d been told.
-In its silver glint, she caught a quick reflection of the stone gargoyle perched on the building behind them.
-Her heart paused and then released a thunderous beat.
+She’d consciously been avoiding it, but now that her eyes fell upon it, she could not look away.
+The key was very beautiful.
+It was made of a bright and heavy-looking metal, which she couldn’t at first identify, modern and yet somehow science-fictional-looking, not at all as she’d been told.
+In its dark silvery glint, she caught a quick reflection of the stone gargoyle perched on the building behind them.
+The instant she saw the reflected gargoyle, her heart paused for a half-second and then released a thunderous beat.
 A rill of sweat slid between her breasts.
-Unexpectedly, she felt a sexual surge shoot through her.
+Unexpectedly, then, she felt a sexual surge run through her.
+She did not understand.

 Here’s how you raise tension through dialogue:

-“Time is running short,” she said.
-“Come with me.”
+“Time is running short,” the young woman said.
+“Please come with me.”

 Here’s how you further develop your plot:

-She said no more after that but turned and walked toward the cinema that stood burning with a hellish glow in the August twilight.
-The traveler followed.
+She said no more after this but turned and walked toward the cinema, which stood burning with a hellish glow in the August twilight.
+The traveler followed her.

-She hadn’t noticed the man watching from the shadows.
+She hadn’t noticed the young and tortured-looking man watching from the shadows.